jjoonnaasss/BP2019Garmin/samsung/README.md

 aspects of working with the SDK.
 The app is written in [Kotlin](https://kotlinlang.org/) using the [Android Studio IDE](https://developer.android.com/studio).

+The Samsung Health Android SDK can be downloaded [here](https://developer.samsung.com/health/android/overview.html).
+The "samsung-health-data-v1.4.0.jar" then has to be copied into the apps "libs" folder.

 Android apps consist of "Activities", where each activity is responsible for a screen in the user interface.
 (More on the basics of Android development can be found [here](https://developer.android.com/guide/components/fundamentals).)